burbansby/D2StatReport/README.md

 ### Usage
 The top of the page has search bar where you enter the display name of the target character<br/>
 Under that will be the option to select the platform of the desired character<br/>
-After filling those out click the search button and the player stats will be displayed.<br/>
+After filling those out click the search button and the player stats will be displayed after they are retrieved<br/>

-*There is also an update button to refresh your character list in case there is a delay from the api request<br/>

 ### Information
 Data is separated by the individual characters on the searched account<br/>